zhangster12/Obsidian-BJJ-Notes/Positions/Back.md

 ### Feet on Hips
 This is similar to the body triangle, but the legs aren’t locked.
 This is good for people whose waists are wider than your legs.
 ### Single Hook
 This is good if you can’t get the other hook in.
-One leg is in, and the other leg is out.
+1 leg is in, and the other leg is out.
 You can cross your feet behind their leg, or you can extend them out to get the other hook by pushing on their thigh with your shin and reinforcing with the other foot.
 [Link](https://www.youtube.com/watch?v=pUECcQ8JJeA)
 # Attacking
 The opponent will likely be hand fighting you.